Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/ProgrammingForTheWeb/Chapter-12-Designing-web-applications/Section-03-Influence-of-the-web-browser-and-developer-tools/index.md

 ///

-!!! next-up "Coming Up"
-    Next: [12.4 CSS, UI and UX principles](../Section-04-CSS-UI-and-UX-principles/index.md) will build on these concepts.

 ## Recap

 Web browsers significantly influence web development through their rendering differences and the powerful developer tools they provide: